 1. Make Homemade Vanilla.
 I hear from many of you that you have thought about it many times but still haven’t tried this fun idea.
 Maybe now’s the time!!
 Here’s the “old fashioned way” to make vanilla.
 Here’s how to make Vanilla Extract in your Instant Pot.
 You’re going to love this!

 2. Drink a Green Smoothie.
 It’s the best way to eat lots of greens every day.
 Just do it!!
 (Or eat a salad, whichever you prefer!)

 3. Make Frozen Muffin Batter.
 This idea is so fun and practical that if you haven’t tried it yet, you simply must.
 Freeze your muffin batter.
 Pull out batter balls and easily bake fresh muffins with no effort!

 4. Make a High Five Recipe.
 Scroll through these recipes that only call for 5 or fewer ingredients.
 These are so easy and good!!
 Make one or two of them.
 And if you love them (which you will, of course) go get our lovely printed High Five Recipes Cookbook!

 5. Make a Five Minute Recipe.
 Most of these recipes call for very few ingredients also!
 Most of them take just a few minutes to prepare.
 Yet they are all made with real, healthy ingredients!
 Pick one to make soon.
 They are so good and easy!
-Here’s our Simple Meals Cookbook filled with recipes that are ridiculously easy to make.
+Here’s our Simple Real Food Recipes Cookbook filled with recipes that are ridiculously easy to make.